Yuliaxis/-kernInt/README.md

 ### Example datasets

 We offer three metagenomic datasets with the package: a single point soil dataset, a human health dataset with an spatial component, and a novel longitudinal dataset concerning pig production.
-Also, to illustrate the longitudinal treatment of data, we also include the classical Berkeley Growth Dataset.
+Also, to better illustrate the longitudinal treatment of data, we include the classical Berkeley Growth Dataset.

 [**Soil data**](https://qiita.ucsd.edu/study/description/103): Bacterial abundances in 88 soils from across North and South America.
 Metadata as soil pH, annual season precipitation and temperature, country, elevation, etc. is available.